 This is the nature of a call to action.
 You’re calling the watcher/reader to do something about what they’ve seen.
 Sign up, click here, go to our website, click over to this other profile, etc….
 Don’t give them dates if the graphic already has dates on it.
 Give them a number to call, a website to read, or a sign-up opportunity.

 Start with Them, Stay with Them

 The pathway to better marketing of your brand is found in intentionality and authenticity.
-Be as professionally real as you can be on social media.
+Be as professionally real as you can be on social media and Instagram Marketing.
 And if you successfully execute great, honest posts about who you are and what you do, Instagram will be a terrific tool for your business.

 Originally Published: May 14, 2019.
 Content updated without notice.